Do you love us enough to hear our heart?

 California native Reuben Israel

 Jesus was full of grace and truth, John 1:14, yet never truthless in His grace nor graceless in His truth.
-When you profess to follow Jesus, love like He loved.
+When you profess to follow Jesus, love like Jesus loved and minister like Jesus ministered.

 1. Approach us in love